-Throughout the year, residents serve on the Antibiotic Stewardship Committee, UMC Pharmacy and Therapeutics Committee, LCMC Pharmacy and Therapeutics Committee, and other related committees.
+Throughout the year, residents serve on the Antibiotic Stewardship Committee, University Medical Center Pharmacy and Therapeutics Committee, LCMC Pharmacy and Therapeutics Committee, and other related committees.
 The formal aspects of the Pharmacy and Therapeutics Committee are coordinated by the Clinical Pharmacy Manager, and residents have an opportunity to present to the Committees.

 Pharmacy practice areas

-The resident will participate in a total of nine rotations (December is considered a project/staffing/Mid-Year Meeting month) and will gain experience from these rotations through working with nationally recognized pharmacy practitioners in various areas of advanced pharmacy practice.
-The UMC Pharmacy Residency Program covers the areas listed below.
+The resident will participate in a total of 10 rotations (December is considered a project/staffing/Mid-Year Meeting month) and will gain experience from these rotations through working with nationally recognized pharmacy practitioners in various areas of advanced pharmacy practice.
+The University Medical Center Pharmacy Residency Program covers the areas listed below.

 Core Learning Experiences

 - Orientation (4 weeks)

 - Internal medicine II (4 weeks)